 Do you feel hungry and thirsty all the time even after your meals?
 Are you losing weight rapidly?
 Do you feel the urge to visit the washroom frequently?
 If your answer is yes then you need to visit the doctor and get yourself checked for diabetes.
 Diabetes has become the most common ailment today and an unhealthy lifestyle and increased stress are the main culprits for this.
 When combined, these factors lower insulin production in the body.
 It is also a possibility that your body cells stop responding to insulin, which leads to high blood sugar.
 So if you are diagnosed with diabetes it is best to start treatment earliest and combine holistic practices such as yoga to manage your symptoms.
+There are numerous benefits of yoga poses and yoga mudras for diabetes control.

 How yoga can help in managing diabetes?